Rhodes sailing holidays

 The Lindos peninsula has 4 bays:

-• Vlycha - Βλυχά bay – on the North side of Lindos peninsula – is not a popular anchorage; good holding in mud; even in NE winds the waves will be small; anchor in 5 – 8 m in mildly attractive surroundings despite several gaudy resorts.
-Lat Long
+• Vlychá - Βλυχά bay – on the north side of Lindos peninsula – is not a popular anchorage Lat Long; good holding in mud; even in NE winds the waves will be small; anchor in 5 – 8 m in mildly attractive surroundings despite several gaudy resorts.

-• The actual bay of Lindos - Λίνδος under the citadel Lat Long is one of the highlights of the Dodecanese, with – aside from the pier – 4 options to anchor:
+• The actual bay of Líndos - Λίνδος under the citadel Lat Long is one of the highlights of the Dodecanese, with – aside from the pier – 4 options to anchor:

-• in the North cove Lat Long note the shallow patch (<3 m) → see C-Map or Navionics, and certainly Eagleray
+• in the north cove Lat Long note the shallow patch (<3 m), see C-Map or Navionics, and certainly Eagleray.

-• the preferred spots near the NW cliffs Lat Long with a line ashore
+• the preferred spots near the NW cliffs Lat Long with a line ashore.

-• under the islets in the NE at the entrance Lat Long of Lindos bay
+• under the islets in the NE at the entrance Lat Long of Lindos bay.

-Except near the beach (mostly sand) there are rocks and ledges → a trip line is recommended.
+Except near the beach (mostly sand) there are rocks and ledges, a trip line is recommended.

 The whole Lindos bay offers good shelter from SW – NNE winds.